 CIP-010 baseline deviation flagged.
 Instead of pulling three people off their work, one question got the answer with the exact section and a link to our own docs.

-Protocols revise frequently.
-Standards update quarterly.
-You find out the same day, not two weeks later.
+Protocols update.
+Standards change.
+You find out the same day, not when the auditor does.

-We operate in Texas and Frankfurt.
-Reconciling CIP-008 and NIS2 incident timelines was a spreadsheet.
-Now every obligation comes back ranked by deadline in one query.
+Reconciling CIP-008 and NIS2 incident timelines used to be a spreadsheet exercise.
+Now one query returns every obligation ranked by deadline across both jurisdictions.

 The clock is running